jgfranco/seed/README.md

+# SEED

-Seed or Sound Engine Embellishment Designer is a project that combines the use of supercollider and a front end interface that allows the user to convert text to musical ideas
+Sound Engine Embellishment Designer is a webapp/art installation that provides a space for the exploration of randomly generated musical ideas.